NBalciunas/kicad-rfsim/NOTES.md

 - **The strings that the user sees are not in STE.** The warnings, the dialog text and the `print` output keep their original words.
 Some tests compare against them.
+- **Do not use an em dash (—) in the README.** Use a hyphen with a space on each side, or make two sentences.
+The minus sign (−) in a value such as −10 dB is a different character: keep it.
 - A comment that starts with `ponytail:` marks a deliberate shortcut.
   `/ponytail-debt` collects them.
 Keep the marker when you edit the comment near it.